Skip to content

 • Image = centos9

-• System Volume Type = scratch (IOPS intensive SSD)
+• System Volume Type = prod3 (IOPS intensive SSD)

 • Data Volume Size = Press the delete button next to it